Sanskar-16/Sanskar-16.github.io/README.md

 ### Vice-President – Cycling club (October 2020 – Current)
 University of Essex
 - Manage the internal working of the club such as and assist the president where necessary.
-- Act as secondary point of contact for external bodies.
+- Act as a secondary point of contact for external bodies.

 ### Essex Student representative (December 2019 – July 2020)
 University of Essex